 In 1976, a memorial plaque was installed at Occidental to honor the memory of two alumni who died during the Korean War (Arthur L. Dixon '50 and Gordon O. Smith '49), and 14 who perished during the Vietnam War.
 While some details are sketchier than others—and a number of families waited years for official confirmation of their loved one's death—we have pieced together a tribute to those "Occidental sons" who gave their lives in service to their country.

 Lt.
 David W. Embertson '60 died June 13, 1961, after crashing his plane at Moody Air Force Base in Georgia.

 Capt.
-Jon G. Speer '54 was assigned to the West German Luftwaffe as an instructor and was leading a four-jet fighter combat formation flight when the planes crashed after colliding near Cologne on June 19, 1962.
+Jon G. Speer '54 (pictured above in 1954) was assigned to the West German Luftwaffe as an instructor and was leading a four-jet fighter combat formation flight when the planes crashed after colliding near Cologne on June 19, 1962.
 Three West German Air Force pilots perished in the crash as well.
 Jon was a father of three and described as a "heroic and beloved pilot" by a spokesman for the Defense Ministry.

 H. Ronald Avila '56 died Nov.
 20, 1962.
 A political science major from San Gabriel, Ron participated in Air Force ROTC, varsity water polo, and Young Republicans at Oxy.

 Lt.
 Cmdr.
 Robert A. Komoroff '47 was killed the night of May 8, 1964, when the A4C Skyhawk he was flying crashed into the sea less than 15 miles from the aircraft carrier USS Franklin D. Roosevelt.
 His body was recovered the following morning.
 A physics major at Oxy, he was a 20-year veteran of the Navy and flew 53 combat missions in Korea.